nus-cs2113-AY2122S1/ip/docs/README.md

 ### `What's On` - List tasks on a day.

-Lists all tasks occuring on the specified date.
+Lists all tasks occurring on the specified date.

 Example of usage: